MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcvisualmanager-class.md

  `TRUE` if 3D tabs should be highlighted.

 ### Remarks
- Override this function in a derived visual manager and return `TRUE` if 3D tabs should always be highlighted.
-The default implementation of this method returns `FALSE`.
+ Override this function in a derived visual manager and return TRUE if 3D tabs should always be highlighted.
+The default implementation of this method returns FALSE.

 ##  <a name="cmfcvisualmanager"></a>  CMFCVisualManager::CMFCVisualManager